-Benesch served as lead structural designer and construction manager on the overall project and led extensive hydraulic analysis.
-The scope of work included planning and design services for the Riverwalk, assessment of the navigational traffic on the main branch of the Chicago River and evaluation of potential impacts caused by the build-out on the waterway system.
+Benesch served as lead structural designer and construction manager for the overall project and led extensive hydraulic analysis.
+The scope of work included planning and design services for the riverwalk, assessment of the navigational traffic on the main branch of the Chicago River and evaluation of potential impacts caused by the build-out on the waterway system.

-Another major component of this project included preparation of all documents necessary to obtain Section 401 Water Quality Certification from the Illinois EPA, including an approved Anti-Degradation Assessment for the Chicago River.
+A major component of this project included preparation of all documents necessary to obtain Section 401 Water Quality Certification from the Illinois EDP, including an approved Anti-Degradation Assessment for the Chicago River.
 The project also required Section 404 permit acquisition from the U.S. Army Corps of Engineers (USACE), including mitigation for fill of two acres of Waters of the U.S.